 The thermal bond strength of the enamelled rectangular wire in the self-adhesive continuously transposed conductors shall not be less than 7 N/mm².

-From the continuously transposed conductor sample, take two straight enamelled rectangular wires of length about 110 mm, 5 groups in total; as shown in Fig. 8, overlap the wide edges of the samples, with the bonding length (that is, length of overlapping) of 25 mm and the bonding area pressure of 1 MPa; Place the pressed sample in the oven of (120 ± 3) °C for treatment for 24 h; cool it to room temperature to conduct tensile test, and the tensile speed shall be not greater than 20 mm/min and the bond strength shall be not less than 7 N/mm².
+From the continuously transposed conductor sample, take two straight enamelled rectangular wires of length about 110 mm, 5 groups in total; as shown in Fig. 8, overlap the wide edges of the samples, with the bonding length (that is, length of overlapping) of 25 mm and the bonding area pressure of 1 MPa.
+Place the pressed sample in the oven of (120 ± 3) °C for treatment for 24 h; cool it to room temperature to conduct tensile test, and the tensile speed shall be not greater than 20 mm/min and the bond strength shall be not less than 7 N/mm².
 Conduct five tests in total and take the average value as the test result.

 Fig. 8 Bond Strength Test